silnrsi/pysilfont/docs/scripts.md

 ---
 ####  psfmakescaledshifted
-Usage: **`psfmakescaledshifted -i INPUT -t TRANSFORM infont [outfont]`**
+Usage: **`psfmakescaledshifted [-c] -i INPUT -t TRANSFORM infont [outfont]`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

 Creates scaled and shifted versions of glyphs: takes the specified glyph and creates a duplicate that is scaled and shifted according to the specified transform, and assigns a new unicode encoding to it.
+Optional -c marks cells of generated glyphs (dark blue).

 Input is a csv with three fields: *original,new,unicode*.